CharlesDeJager/dprof/CONTRIBUTING.md

-# Contributing to DView
+# Contributing to DProf

-Thank you for your interest in contributing to DView!
+Thank you for your interest in contributing to DProf!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started